 Slopeside Syrup was started in 2010 by 4 cousins of the famed Cochran’s ski racing family in Richmond, VT.
-Their over 17,000 taps on just over 400 acres surround the small non-profit community ski area started by their grandparents that has churned out two generations of Olympic skiers.
+Their 20,000+ taps on over 400 acres surround the small non-profit community ski area started by their grandparents that has churned out two generations of Olympic skiers.
 Slopeside’s sugarhouse is located at the base of the ski hill, rising from the banks of the Winooski River on a ridge overlooked by Camel’s Hump and Mount Mansfield.
 Their syrup is sold around the country and also packaged in one ounce energy packets for use by athletes.

 Vermont Bean Crafters, located in Warren, VT was started by Joe Bossen and a group of supportive friends in 2009.
 They're committed to local and organic fare that is preservative free and filled with nutrients and source as locally as possible.
 Black bean burgers are their staple product available at quality restaurants, large-food service kitchens, co-ops, and everywhere in between within their distribution area.
 They also produce falafel, cookie and muffin batters, and an assortment of dried beans.

 Burnt Rock Farm is owned by Justin Rich and Lindsay Lyman-Clarke.
 It has 12 acres of vegetable production and 6 acres of intensively managed cover crops on their glacially terraced soils along and above the banks of the Huntington River, stretching from Hanksville north to the Lower Village.
 They are certified organic and they strive to grow the highest quality produce while also stewarding their prime agricultural soils to keep them as biologically healthy as possible.